yangdanny97/chocopy-python-compiler/README.md

 The exact error messages from typechecking do not necessarily match the reference implementation, but the total number of messages (and the nodes that the messages are attached to) will match.

-This compiler support an extra standard function, `__assert__`, which takes in a single `bool` argument and functions exactly like Python's `assert` statement.
+This compiler supports a limited version of Python's `assert` keyword.
+The `assert` may be followed by a single `bool` expression, which will raise an exception with an unspecified/generic message if the value is false.
 It is used in the test suite to assert values in runtime tests.

 ## JVM Backend Notes: